kedacore/keda-docs/content/docs/2.10/scalers/graphite.md

   - type: graphite
     metadata:
       authMode: "basic"
-      metricName: https_metric # DEPRECATED: This parameter will be removed in version 2.12, don't set it
+      metricName: https_metric # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12
       query: https_metric
       queryTime: -1Hours
       serverAddress: http://<graphite server>:81